xEyad/algo_visualizer/README.md

 This technical demo shows everything that you need to asses from code lens. like readability, architecture, modularity, etc, etc

 # Building for web
+run the auto build bat file
+Command: webBuildAndPublish.bat

+or follow the steps below:
 1. flutter build web --release --base-href /algo_visualizer/
 1. copy contents of build/web to docs/
 1. duplicate your index.html and rename it to 404.html